Why do Australian investors love property so intensely?

 … to be fair, the flyer went on to set out some rules for real estate investment safety.

-If these warnings are seen to be necessary from an agent, then shouldn’t the ‘retail investor’ be all the more cautious when contemplating the wonders of the residential property market?
+Perhaps ‘retail investors’ should be all the more cautious when contemplating the financial benefits of the residential property market?

 The reasons Australian investors love property…

-Apart from realising the dream to own their own homes, Australians are often attracted to property because of their perceptions.
-The most compelling perception is that of security: the comfort of living in their family home as a child translates to an interest in acquiring a property of their own.
+Apart from realising the dream to own their own homes, Australians are attracted to property because of their own perceptions.
+The most compelling perception is that of security.
+The comfort of their childhood family home translates to a natural interest in acquiring a property of their own.

-The next perception is the belief that property values only ever increase: this is often induced by the discussion they have with property owners who have been invested long-term in the market (or who have bought at the right stage of the cycle to realise a capital gain in the shorter-term).
+The next perception is the belief that property values only ever increase.
+This is often induced by the discussion they have with property owners who have been invested long-term in the market.
+Buying property at the right stage of ‘a cycle’ and realising an early capital gain can be quite enticing.
+(Property is generally a long-term investment because of its general lack of liquidity.)

-Whilst these and a range of other features lead some investors to love property; and whilst they are valid in many circumstances, there are also a range of reasons why property investment (in particular, direct property investment) is not suitable for all.
+These, and a range of other features, lead some investors to love property, and validly so in many circumstances.
+There are also many reasons why property investment (in particular, direct property investment) is not suitable for all.

 Investment advice, generally – and for Property in particular

-Real Estate Agents are not governed by regulations that apply to the financial planning industry – and yet clients call on them to provide financial advice and rely on it oblivious to the fact that there is no recourse if the investment strategy wasn’t appropriate to their circumstances.
+Real Estate Agents are not governed by regulations that apply to the financial planning industry.
+Still, some clients rely on them to provide financial advice, oblivious to the fact that there is no recourse for inappropriate advice.

 As with all investment asset classes there are risks involved.
 The particular risks that challenge investors generally include: to capital; to income; and economic and market forces.
 What are the pitfalls of investment in real estate without adequate consideration of the risk-smoothing afforded in a diversified portfolio?
 We can summarise them as follows:-